 Information collected through big data can help websites decide the price they want to charge for an item.
 It can change based on the buyer’s location and other variables.
 It is used to predict what customers will buy in the future.
 Target is known for its extremely accurate predictions of what their customers will buy and when.

 It can help you keep track of important customers.
 It can find out useful information about your customers because it uses multiple sources such as the customer’s buying habits or their social media webpages.
 This allows you to treat each customer like a celebrity.

 Big data can help identify customer complaints and find solutions to them.
 For example, if multiple customers file complaints to a store that they never have the items they need, the company can correct the issue by adjusting their next supply order.

 For upwards of a century modern healthcare has been driven by the illusive goal of curing the incurable.
 Yet, diseases such as cancer have yet to be beaten.
 The tech giants of today are planning on changing that, though.
-Perhaps computer science-driven data will be able accomplish what we have yet to accomplish via the traditional beaker and test tube.
+Perhaps computer science-driven big data benefits will be able accomplish what we have yet to accomplish via the traditional beaker and test tube.

 In a mere ten years, Microsoft is hoping to “solve” cancer.
 The amount of cancer research that has been published is far more than what any doctor could possibly read in a lifetime.
 But, it’s not enough data to overwhelm a computer.